AdobeDocs/app-builder/src/pages/get_started/runtime_getting_started/how_runtime_works.md

 ## Next step

 To begin a step-by-step tutorial for creating, deploying, and testing your first Runtime action, start with [Set up Your Environment](setup.md).

+For a closer look at the programming model, components, operation, integrations, and security provisions of Adobe I/O Runtime, review [Understanding Adobe I/O Runtime](understanding_runtime.md)